suamin/MedDistant19/README.md

 ## Installation

-Please use the requirements for file:
+Please use the requirements file for installation:

 ```bash
 pip install -r requirements.txt